tsilva/gymnasium-emulator/README.md

 ## 🛠️ Usage

-1. Ensure the environment is activated:
+1. Make sure the environment is activated:

    ```bash
    conda activate gymnasium-emulator
    ```

-2. Run the emulator:
+2. Start the emulator:

    ```bash
    python main.py
    ```

-3. Use the following keys to interact:
+3. Control the emulator using these keys:

    - **Z**: A button
    - **X**: B button